MOxUnit/MOxUnit/docs/moxunit/index.md

 !!! note -- "Features"

     - Runs on both the [Matlab] and [GNU Octave] platforms.
-    - Can be used directly with continuous integration services, such as [GitHub](../ci/github.md), [Travis-ci](../ci/travis.md) and [Shippable].
+    - Can be used directly with continuous integration services, such as [GitHub](../ci/github.md), [Travis-ci](../ci/travis.md).
     - Uses object-oriented TestCase, TestSuite and TestResult classes, allowing for user-defined extensions.
-    - Supports JUnit-like XML output for use with Shippable and other test results visualization approaches.
+    - Supports JUnit-like XML output for use test results visualization approaches.
     - Supports the generation of code coverage reports using [MOCov](../mocov/index.md).
     - Supports documentation tests using [MOdox](../modox/index.md).
     - Provides compatibility with the (now unsupported) Steve Eddin's [Matlab xUnit test framework], and with recent Matlab test functionality.